sylefeb/Silice/projects/fire-v/README.md

 **Note:** There are many resources on hardware design and RISC-V cores in particular.
 Be sure to checkout the [links section](#links).

 **Features and quick links:**
-- [RISC-V RV32I core](fire-v/fire-v.ice) in about 2K LUTs (Dhrystone CPI 3.9, best case instructions in 2 cycles, full access to SDRAM with fast-memory (BRAM) on a specific address range).
+- [RV32I core](fire-v/fire-v.ice) in about 2K LUTs (Dhrystone CPI ~4.043, best case instructions in 2 cycles, full access to SDRAM with fast-memory (BRAM) mapped on a specific address range).
+Has 32 bits `rdcycle` and `rdinstret` plus a special `userdata` (hack of `rdtime`), uses barrel shifters for 1 cycle ALU operations.
 - [Pipelined SDRAM controller](../common/sdram_controller_autoprecharge_pipelined_r512_w64.ice).
 - [A fast memory segment](ash/bram_segment_ram_32bits.ice) catching an address range in BRAM, falling back to SDRAM outside.
 - A [hardware triangle rasterizer](flame/flame.ice), exploiting the SDRAM wide write capability.